OhMariaaaz/ohmariaaaz/README.md

 <h1> Opa, hello! 👋 My name is Maria, and welcome to my profile! </h1>

 I'm a junior software developer who just finished basic computer science and is now about to enter development college.
-My goal is back-end with Java, but I'm also looking into database development with SQL and achieving a level of fluency in English.
+My goal is back-end with Java and database development with SQL, but I'm also looking into achieving a level of fluency in English.

 Here's a little more about me:
 - 🟡 EN/BR 🟢